 But there are also some cases where the denominator has an irreducible quadratic factor.
 That factor cannot be factorised into two simple factors.

-Today we will discuss those cases.
+Today I will discuss those cases.

 Let’s start then.